-“Sarah Palin is a 72-year-old heartbeat away from the presidency—the most important office in the world,” said Bob Schieffer, CBS correspondent and host of Face the Nation.
+“She is a 72-year-old heartbeat away from the presidency—the most important office in the world,” said Bob Schieffer, CBS correspondent and host of Face the Nation.
 “I find it odd that some people think [the media]should just accept on faith that she’s qualified.”

 Schieffer and renowned documentarian Ken Burns appeared on Sept.
 22 in a special engagement hosted by the Graduate School of Business Administration’s Center for Communications and the National Academy of Television Arts and Sciences.

 “A Conversation with Ken Burns and Bob Schieffer” was held in the McNally Amphitheatre on the Lincoln Center campus hours before the pair was honored with 2008 Lifetime Achievement Emmy Awards, along with the late Tim Russert.

 Speaking on Palin, Schieffer said, “She’s basically an unknown person, and the American people have a right to know who she is.

 “I do not believe she’s been mistreated by the media and if she doesn’t start holding news conferences, it could be a problem,” he continued.

 Burns was more direct on the topic of John McCain’s running mate.

 “She is so supremely unqualified,” Burns said.
 “No one has ever run [for vice president]with credentials as thin as hers.”